WAMAWAMA/WAMA_Modules/README.md

 pip install transformers
 ```

+## 2. Update list
+ - 2022/11/5:  Open the source code, version `v0.0.1-beta`
+ - ...

+## 3. Main modules and network architectures
+Here I'll give an overview of this repo

+## 4. Guideline 1: Build networks modularly
-## 2. How to build a network modularly?
+How to build a network modularly?

-The paradigm of building networks:
+The answer is a paradigm of building networks:

 ***'Design architecture according to tasks, pick modules according to architecture'***